OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/six-common-challenges-of-mentoring.md

 In terms of logistics, the following should be discussed at the outset:

->1.
-The duration of the mentoring relationship;
+1. The duration of the mentoring relationship
->
-2. The length of each session;
+2. The length of each session
-3. The frequency of meetups;
+3. The frequency of meetups
 4. The form meetups will take (formal/informal, in-person/online) and
 5. Contingency plans in the event that either party can’t make a session.

 When it comes to the nitty gritty of mentorship itself, each person needs to understand what they’re contributing to individual sessions, and how they’ll be involved in logistics and relationship management.
 For example, who will be driving the mentorship forward?
-Over at Project Thrive, we maintain that a mentee-led mentoring relationship – where the mentee is empowered to drive their development forward – is the key to success.
+Over at Project Thrive, we maintain that a mentee-led mentoring relationship—where the mentee is empowered to drive their development forward—is the key to success.

 That means a mentee is responsible for:

->1.
-Scheduling sessions;
+1. Scheduling sessions
->
-2. Preparing session agendas;
+2. Preparing session agendas
-3. Following up on previous discussion points and
+3. Following up on previous discussion points
-4. Circling back to any guidance they’ve implemented.
+4. Circling back to any guidance they’ve implemented

 With the practical details ironed out, you should discuss what you each hope to bring to and develop through mentorship.
 Aside from understanding each other's contexts more deeply, this will ensure both are ready for mentorship and prepared to put in the work needed.

 On the mentor’s side:

->1.
-Mentors should have enough time to commit to mentorship.
+1. Mentors should have enough time to commit to mentorship.
->
 2. Mentors should be comfortable with their mentees driving the agenda forward.

 On the mentee’s side:

->1.
-Mentees should be ready to embark on professional development.
+1. Mentees should be ready to embark on professional development.
->
 2. Mentees should have an idea of where and how they want to develop or be ready to figure this out together with their mentor.
 3. Mentees should be prepared to put new skills into practise.